LAG1819/label-classification-repo/README.md

       - website-specific stopwords: stopwords like *login*, *privacy policy* or *imprint*.
    3. Language detection of the texts and filtration of not corresponding texts to a preset language (en/de).
    4. Lemmatization of the texts. <br>
-   (Optional: 5.
-Removal of city names in texts.)
+   5. [Optional] Removal of city names in texts.

    After text cleaning a topic extraction is performed using the [Latent Dirichlet Allocation Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.LatentDirichletAllocation.html)
 ***